kevburnsjr/microcache/README.md

 ```

 The intent of this middleware is to serve cached content with minimal overhead.
 We could
-probably do some more gymnastics to reduce allocs but overall I'm quite satisfied with
+probably do some more gymnastics to reduce allocs but overall performance is quite good.
-performance.
 It achieves the goal of reducing hit response times to the order of microseconds.

 ```
 $ go test -bench=. -benchmem